 To be truly successful, especially as a new real estate agent, you want to help friends, acquaintances, family and be constantly building on your network.

 You may feel weird asking for business from friends.
 I did at first.
-I am more introverted than most agents and felt like I was coming of as “salesy”.
+I am more introverted than a lot of my colleagues and felt like I was coming of as “salesy”.

 I got over this, and you will too if you feel the same way.
 People who love and trust you want to help you, and you can help them by doing a great job as their agent.